 In 1955 many parish boundaries were changed dramatically and the Parish was reduced to just Sutton-at-Hone and Hawley.
 In the late 1970s the parish was renamed Sutton-at-Hone and Hawley Parish Council to reflect its specific administration area.

 This council has many responsibilities.
 It owns and maintains the open burial ground at St John the Baptist church and administers all burials and interments.
 Additionally it maintains the closed churchyard on behalf of the Diocese of Rochester.
 It owns and maintains two large recreation grounds and pavilions – one at Parsonage Lane, Sutton-at-Hone and the other at Hawley Pavilion, opposite the Papermakers Arms.
-We also own and/or maintain some other smaller leisure areas, including the Orchard-Main Road Sutton-at-Hone (opposite The Greyhound), the grassed area between Balmoral Road & Barfield and Jubilee Field (between Balmoral Road and the primary school field).
-This has some play equipment and a small wildlife site adjacent.
+We also own/lease and/or maintain some other smaller leisure areas, including the Orchard-Main Road Sutton-at-Hone (opposite The Greyhound), the grassed area between Balmoral Road & Barfield and Jubilee Field (between Balmoral Road and the primary school field), the latter has some play equipment .
 Additionally we have a large wildlife area at Burnthouse Lane, Hawley.
 We also own 2 allotment sites in Sutton-at-Hone (Chapelfields & Parsonage Lane).

 We own and maintain over 90 street lights, mainly off the main A225.
 There are 13 miles of Public Rights of way (PROW) within this parish and whilst these are the responsibility of Kent County Council, we do try and oversee their condition.

-Along with all this we also own 3 of the bus shelters in the parish and also the parish office at 53 Main Road, Sutton-at-Hone.
+Along with all this we also own 3 of the bus shelters in the parish.